Discover Habit Stacking For Better Productivity

 90-Day Planner – This printable 90-Day planner is the perfect companion for you as you set your focus for the next 3 months.
 Use it every 90 days to help build consistent habits and achieve your goals with ease.
 With a focus on intentional planning and moving forward at your own space, it's the perfect companion to see you through to the end of the year.

-Notion Navigators – If you want to learn how to use Notion and grab some AMAZING dashboards, I highly recommend joining Jakolien.
+Soft Systems Society – If you want to learn how to use Notion and grab some AMAZING dashboards, I highly recommend joining Jakolien.
 As someone who was scared of Notion and found it too complicated, I now use it daily thanks to the best daily planner system I've ever used.
-I cannot recommend it enough – my ND brain feels settled, goals are clear, tasks are right there for me to see – so no more decision fatigue, and a much calmer mind.
+I cannot recommend it enough.
+My ND brain feels settled, goals are clear, tasks are right there for me to see, so no more decision fatigue, and a much calmer mind.
+Jakolien has recently rebranded to support with all areas of managing time and effort as well as her Notion work, which is great if you find it hard to keep momentum going.

 Life Balance Wheel – Gain clarity of your current reality, identify areas that may be holding you back, and create a plan to make long lasting change.